Best for Overall

 The LEAF and Spire take this a step further by using the accelerometer to track breathing.
 The apps associated with both the Spire and the LEAF provide users with guided meditations while the user wears the device on their chest to monitor breathing.

 Beyond the data captured by the accelerometer, many of the pedometers include apps that ask for user-entered data.
 These apps can monitor food and water intake so users can see how their calorie intake compares with calories burned.
 This feature can help users develop a plan for weight loss or control, as well as better overall fitness goal tracking.
 The apps for both the Flex 2 and the LEAF can track menstruation and fertility for women.
 With regard to user-entered data, the LEAF, the Spire, and the Flex 2 were the clear winners.
 Each of these devices allows users to provide a depth of fitness and health-centered data to track activity, wellness, weight, diet, meditation, etc.

-The Flex 2 earned our 2018 Editor's Choice award for the depth of data tracked by the accelerometer in addition to the user-supplied data capabilities, all for a reasonable price.
-Our reviewers granted the LEAF a Top Pick Award for scope and breadth of data collected, and support offered, including breathing drills, guided meditation, and menstruation tracking.
+The Flex 2 earned our praise for the depth of data tracked by the accelerometer in addition to the user-supplied data capabilities, all for a reasonable price.
+Our reviewers appreciated the LEAF for the scope and breadth of data collected and support offered, including breathing drills, guided meditation, and menstruation tracking.

 Each of the devices reviewed gather data in a dependable fashion.
 One distinction between the different devices is in how the data is displayed, saved, and shared.
 The simplest and least expensive are stand-alone devices that track nothing more than steps and provide a step count on their screen.
 For instance, the 3DFitBud Simple Step Counter keeps a running total of steps until reset by the user.